AxaFrance/webengine-dotnet/src/AxaFrance.WebEngine.Doc/tutorials/web-elements.md

 ## Identify Single Web Elements
-First step to identify a Web Element on a HTML page is to use the `Developer Tool` integrated with the browser.
+First step to identify a Web Element on a HTML page is to use the `Developer Tools` integrated with the browser.
-To open the Developer Tool on the Browser, you can do right-click on the web page and select `Inspect`, or press `F12` to activate it.
+To open the Developer Tools on the Browser, you can do right-click on the web page and select `Inspect`, or press `F12` to activate it.

 Then activate the Inspect function and move to the element to be manipulated by the test script.